leo9iota/sartre-forum/README.md

 ## Reminder

-After each restart run the `bun start` command to spin up the Docker container and setup Drizzle ORM.
+- **Backend Setup**: After each restart run the `bun start` command to spin up the Docker container and setup Drizzle ORM.
+- **API Testing**: First hit the `api/auth/login` endpoint with a POST request, before API testing.